google/go-containerregistry/cmd/crane/doc/crane_registry_serve.md

 ### Options

 ```
+      --address string   Address to listen on
+      --disk string      Path to a directory where blobs will be stored
   -h, --help             help for serve
 ```

 ### Options inherited from parent commands